Rust-SDL2/rust-sdl2/README.md

 # Vulkan

 To use Vulkan, you need a Vulkan library for Rust.
-This example uses the [Vulkano][vulkano] library.
+This example uses the [Vulkano](https://github.com/vulkano-rs/vulkano) library.
 Other libraries may use different data types for raw Vulkan object handles.
 The procedure to interface SDL2's Vulkan functions with these will be different for each one.

 ```rust
 extern crate sdl2;